OGS-Digital-Service/accessibility-reporting/README.md

 3. **Low**
 > Issues at this level represent minimal barriers to access, but often still contain lesser WCAG A and AA failures.
 4. **Best Practice**
-> Issues at this level are web development best practices and do not contain measurable WCAG failures.
+> Issues at this level are NYS Digital web development best practices and do not contain measurable WCAG failures.
 5. **None**
 > No issues identified as of this audit.
 Congrats!